-Erica went to Java last Summer to study Indonesian language and culture, and returned with plenty of goodies, including traditional jewelry, (especially great for dancers) like headdresses, upper arm jewelry, bracelets, subang style modern earplugs, cloth, woodcarvings, giant shell and bone septums from New Guinea, and even Dayak beadwork and a kris knife!
+Erica went to Java two summers ago to study Indonesian language and culture, and returned with plenty of goodies, including traditional jewelry, (especially great for dancers) like headdresses, upper arm jewelry, bracelets, subang style modern earplugs, cloth, woodcarvings, giant shell and bone septums from New Guinea, and even Dayak beadwork and a kris knife!

 All of this new treasure is posted over on our Newly Acquired Jewelry page, with some additional photos over on our Facebook fan page!

 CATALOG: The full Late 2013 catalog (about 4.5MB) is available for download in one file!
 Individual pages are still available for download or online viewing here.

 FACEBOOK: Please join us on our Facebook fan page for Organic LLC - sneak peeks, updates, announcements, sales, contests, insights, news, and more!